Housed in a pre-war colonial building, Labuan Museum provides a detailed insight into the culture and history of the island.

 • 1846 handover of the island from the Brunei Sultanate to the British;

-• change of name for Labuan to Maidashima during the Japanese ruling in 1943;
+• change of name for Labuan to Maida Island during the Japanese rule in 1942;

-• memorial for General Maida, who perished in an air crash in 1943; and
+• memorial for General Toshinari Maeda, after whom the island’s name change was initiated, who perished in an air crash on the way to Labuan in 1943; and

-• landing of the Australian 9th Division in Labuan in June 1945, marking the start of the liberation of Borneo.
+• landing of the Australian 9th Division in Labuan in June 1945, marking the beginning of the liberation of Borneo.

-The Labuan Museum is located on Jalan Dewan, just behind Labuan Walk.
+The Labuan Museum is located on Jalan Dewan, in front of Labuan Square.